 A Han and Northern Tutchone artist from the crow clan, Darcy draws inspiration from nature, trying to capture the pristine beauty of our natural world.
 She believes in honouring her ancestors by devoting her art to heritage and culture and the reclamation of traditional practices.

-Darcy’s botanical paintings were recently displayed in the inaugural exhibition Ch'òndèy at the K’ëläk’ay’ Gallery in the Tombstone Territorial Park Visitor Centre.
-These pieces belong to the permanent art collection of the Dänojà Zho Cultural Centre, and were featured in the exhibition Rooted in the Land.
-Her work has been exhibited at the Yukon School of Visual Arts Gallery, at AFN Yukon Region, the Kwanlin Dün Cultural Centre, and Arts Underground.
+Darcy’s work has been exhibited at the Yukon School of Visual Arts Gallery, at AFN Yukon Region, the Kwanlin Dün Cultural Centre, and Arts Underground.
+Her botanical paintings were displayed in the inaugural exhibition Ch'òndèy at the K’ëläk’ay’ Gallery in the Tombstone Territorial Park Visitor Centre.
+These pieces belong to the permanent art collection of the Dänojà Zho Cultural Centre, and were featured in the exhibition Rooted in the Land

 Darcy has illustrated numerous books and publications including the Tr’ondëk Hwëch’in Ecological Land Use Monitoring Plan, Ke’chin Nodrëk - The Magic Mukluk Book, and the Kwanlin Dün Cultural Centre Medicinal Plant Booklet.